Achievement Unlocked

 Conducting the Interview

-Assessment for NPD requires a careful balance: direct inquiry paired with a non-confrontational, curious tone.
 Select a domain below.
-Click any question to flag it for your session — flagged questions transfer to the Notes pad automatically.
+Click any question to flag it for your session.
+Flagged questions transfer to the Notes pad automatically and earn XP.

-Self-Concept & Grandiosity
+Self-Concept and Grandiosity

 • "How would you describe yourself compared to most people in your field?"